kristi11/ww-filament/README.md

 **If the above steps have been implemented, your newly created variant is ready for use throughout the app.**

+**The app comes preloaded with some general variants and some tech variants.
+You should add the variant types that fit the type of store you're building.**
 <p align="right">(<a href="#about-the-project">back to top</a>)</p>

 <!-- USAGE EXAMPLES -->